Real-World Evaluation of two Cooperative Intersection Management Approaches: Cooperative Maneuver Planning Modules

-Each scenario prediction is checked for freedom from collision and for correct crossing order according to the respective priority assignments.
+where $v_{\max,i}(t)$ denotes the lane speed limit of vehicle $\veh_i$ at its position at time $t$.
+The scenario prediction for each $\mathcal{P}$ is checked for freedom from collision and for correct crossing order according to the respective priority assignments.
 The most efficient of the valid priority assignment lists is selected as the result $\mathcal{P}_k$ of the current planning cycle.